opensourcemanufacturing/grbl-NanoDLP-Patched/README.md

   - Spindle Control: M3, M4, M5
   - Valid Non-Command Words: F, I, J, K, L, N, P, R, S, T, X, Y, Z
 ```

+***
+  - **IMPORTANT INFO WHEN UPGRADING TO GRBL v0.9 :**
+  - Baudrate is now **115200** (Up from 9600).
+  - Homing cycle updated.
+Located based on switch trigger, rather than release point.
+  - Variable spindle is now enabled by default.
+Z-limit(D12) and spindle enable(D11) have switched to access the hardware PWM on D11.
+Homing will not work if you do not re-wire your Z-limit switch to D12.

+***

 -------------
 Grbl is an open-source project and fueled by the free-time of our intrepid administrators and altruistic users.
 If you'd like to donate, all proceeds will be used to help fund supporting hardware and testing equipment.
 Thank you!